Run your first job

 sqlSELECT COUNT(*) FROM my_table;Click Save.

-You now have a reusable, named SQL statement.
+You now have a named SQL statement you can reference from jobs.
 For more on queries (sharing, tags, editing), see Queries.

 2. Create a job that runs the query